John Green Net Worth: How The Fault in Our Stars Author Built a 2M Author-and-Operator Empire

 Key Takeaways

-- Author of The Fault in Our Stars, Looking for Alaska, Turtles All the Way Down, and The Anthropocene Reviewed, with cumulative book sales exceeding 50 million copies
+- Author of more than seven major novels, including Looking for Alaska (2005), Paper Towns (2008), The Fault in Our Stars (2012), and Turtles All the Way Down (2017); cumulative book sales exceeding approximately 50 million copies globally

 Who Is John Green?